 LEGO blocks are provided for use and each session has a different building theme.
 See our Facebook photo album with previous projects.

 The LEGO Club is open to elementary school children (K-5th) and meets on the following days of the month:

 - Third Thursday 3:30 p.m. to 4:30 p.m.

 Register for afterschool LEGO Club with this link.
 Please only sign up for sessions you will be able to attend as we have limited space.

 LEGO Club @ Night has been added on the following days: Sept 23, Oct 7, & Nov 4 and held from 6-7 p.m.
 Night sessions will have the same format as the afterschool Lego Club.

 Picking Up STEAM: a Library Laboratory for K-3

 STEAM= Science, Technology Engineering, Arts & Mathematics.
-Our new program for K-3 encourages young elementary students & their parents to wonder, experiment, and create at our monthly workshops.
+Our program encourages young elementary students (K-3) & their parents to wonder, experiment, and create at our monthly workshops.
 These session are designed to be hands on and an adult is required to assist children with the exploration stations.
 STEAM will resume in September on the third Monday of the month.

 Please check back for future programs.

 The library's summer reading program is one of the largest in the state.
 It includes a reading club, incentives for achieving reading goals, weekly performances by fun entertainers, weekly family films and chances to win end of summer grand prizes.
 For more information about the summer reading program, visit "Summer @ the Library."